Ministry of Defense (Mongolia)

 According to the Law on the Armed forces, the General Staff of the Mongolian Armed Forces is the professional managing body and the headquarters for the Mongolian Armed Forces and operates under the policies approved by the Ministry of Defence.
 The policies are also approved by the Government cabinet and the Parliament "Ikh Khural" of Mongolia.

 History

 On 29 December 1911, Mongolia gained independence from the Manchu Empire, and established its first five ministries.
 One of the ministries was the Ministry of Military Affairs, which was one of the predecessors to the Ministry of Defence.
+From 1956 to 1959 the ministry took over the Ministry of Internal Affairs.
+In 1959 the latter again became independent agency again.

 Since then, it has operated under the following names: